Sidon/Sidon.github.io/_posts/2016-7-11-data-visualization-week3.md

 | 6: >=40K  <50K | NA           | NA

-In the lines 100-101, the first 10 lines of the dataset are showed with new variables.
+At lines 01, the first 10 lines of the dataset are showed with new variables.

 ````python
 100 data2['income'] = pd.cut(data1.income,[100,5000,10000,20000,30000,40000,50000], labels=['1','2','3','4','5','6        '])